gaurigadkari/WeatherNow/Readme.md

 * [X] Fixed crashes and handled no response and error response from server

 BackLog items:
+* [ ] Get users current location and show the weather for current location by default
 * [ ] User can choose the temperature unit between C and F, default is C
 * [ ] Add unit test cases
 * [ ] Fix Lint issues